ADVERTISEMENT

 27. iii.
 Wilhelm Von Snortmacher

 This tells you Friedrich is Kermit’s grandson and Helmut’s son.
-You also know two of Friedrich’s kids, Helga and Wilhelm, had children — whose names you’d find under 26 and 27, Helga’s and Wilhelm’s individual entries.
+You also know two of Friedrich’s kids, Helga and Wilhelm, had children—whose names you’d find under 26 and 27, Helga’s and Wilhelm’s individual entries.
 See here for detailed explanations and examples of these systems.

 Ahnentafel numbers can prove really useful when you extend your family tree past a single page.
 Suppose you’ve traced your mother’s paternal line beyond your great-great-grandfather (number 26), and you’d like to make a new chart that begins with him.
-Instead of numbering from scratch, you can pick up where you left off: Put Great-great-grandpa in the first space, but change the 1 to 26.
+Instead of numbering from scratch, you can pick up where you left off: Put great-great-grandfather in the first space, but change the 1 to 26.
 In his father’s space, change the number from 2 to 52, convert his mother’s 3 to 53, and continue for each generation: Space 6 becomes 106; 12 becomes 212 and so on.

-If you don’t renumber subsequent charts, you can use the “1 on this chart = _on chart _” line at the top of each page to keep people straight.
+If you don’t renumber subsequent charts, you can use the “1 on this chart = _ on chart _” line at the top of each page to keep people straight.
 In our example for your great-great-grandfather, you’d write “1 on this chart = 26 on chart 1.”

 A version of this article appeared in the May 2006 issue of Family Tree Magazine.